Licence Training and Exams at the Torbay Amateur Radio Society (TARS).

 Applicants for either course should make contact with the TARS Training Team in the first instance and endeavour to submit a 'Training Application Proforma' as quickly as possible to ensure a place on their selected course..

-Other that RSGB publications that students should acquire for themselves, TARS will provide all necessary equipment and stores for candidates to complete the relevant course.*
+Students should acquire for themselves the correct RSGB publications, suitable for the course being attended.
+TARS will provide all necessary equipment and stores for candidates to complete the relevant course.

 Candidates wishing to take an Advanced Licence Exam are advised to contact the TARS Training Team who will be please to offer individual mentoring and tuition - TARS highly recommend candidates apply for the BATH Trg Team Distance Learning Package, due to start in Feb 2019.